-Changes to name, scope, geographic boundaries (where applicable), aims and objectives need to be approved by the Membership Board New Member Group Committee.
-The process for setting up a new Member Group is at https://volunteer.bcs.org/Proposing\a\new\member\group: the extent of the change will determine how rigorously the process will be followed.
+Changes to name, scope, geographic boundaries (where applicable), aims and objectives need to be approved by the Policy Committee.
+The process is at http://volunteer.bcs.org/Proposing a new member group: the extent of thechange will determine how rigorously the process will be followed.

 Member Groups that overlap in scope or geographic boundaries should consider merging.
-If members of a Member Group feel that the overlap is causing confusion they can ask the Membership Board to investigate and facilitate a resolution.
+If members of a Member Group feel that the overlap is causing confusionthey can ask the Policy Committee to investigate and facilitate a resolution.